MamunurRahmanMoon/Fashion_Product_Sorting-Classification-_using_Neural_Network/README.md

 Welcome to the **Fashion Product Sorting** project!
 This project leverages deep learning and computer vision to classify fashion products into various categories using the **Fashion MNIST dataset**.
 The model is deployed as a web application using **Streamlit**, allowing users to upload images of fashion items and get predictions with confidence scores.

 ---

-## 📖 About
-This project is a deep learning-based solution for classifying fashion products into categories like T-shirts, trousers, dresses, and more.
-It uses a convolutional neural network (CNN) trained on the Fashion MNIST dataset and provides a user-friendly interface for predictions.
-The goal is to demonstrate the power of neural networks in image classification tasks while providing an interactive experience.

----